py5coding/py5generator/py5_resources/docstrings/en.md

 Advanced
 --------

-If you must, use int button = mouseEvent.getButton(); to figure out which button was clicked.
+If you must, use int button = mouseEvent.getButton() to figure out which button was clicked.
 It will be one of: MouseEvent.BUTTON1, MouseEvent.BUTTON2, MouseEvent.BUTTON3 Note, however, that this is completely inconsistent across platforms.

 See Also